Advance Care Planning

 What Is a MOLST?

-A MOLST (Medical Order for Life Sustaining Treatment) is a document intended for patients with serious illness.
+A MOLST (Medical Orders for Life Sustaining Treatments) is a document intended for patients with serious illness.
 This document will define a patient’s goals of care and guide physicians and other healthcare providers in providing care in alignment with their stated preferences.